elucidator8918/Datasets-and-Codes-of-the-PCOSClassify/README.md

 #### Binary Classification:

-- All models can be found here - `/Binary-Classification/TL_Models.ipynb`
+- The models can be found here - `/Binary-Classification/TL_Models.ipynb`

 #### Multi-label Classification:

-- All models can be found here - `/Multi-label-Classification/TL_Models.ipynb`
+- The models can be found here - `/Multi-label-Classification/TL_Models.ipynb`

 #### Tabular Dataset:

 - A Detailed Description regarding the research conducted could be found here - `/Tabular-Dataset/README.md`

-Our findings suggest that both machine learning and transfer learning approaches hold significant promise for automated PCOS detection.
-However, further research is needed to optimize these techniques and improve their clinical applicability.

-A comprehensive technical paper detailing our methodology, results, and insights is currently in preparation and will be available soon - Link - {WIP}

 ## Repository Structure